hmnt007/hmnt007/README.md

 <br />

 ### Glad to see you here! 🤩 &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=hmnt007.hmnt007)
+Currently, working as a Senior Software Enginner at InfoEdge India Limited with a work experience of about 2+ years now.
+I have worked with designing & improving stable backend systems, crawling websites to generate data for real life use cases, security enhancements of public APIs, etc.

-I'm a Second year Post Grad student pursuing Master's in Computer Application 🎓 from Department of Computer Science, University of Delhi 🏛.
+I've done Post Grad student pursuing Master's in Computer Application 🎓 from Department of Computer Science, University of Delhi 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.💻.
-I've learnt Redhat8, Docker and Python Essentials🕸️ and now focusing on my Data Structures and Algorithms 🤓.
+I've aquired skills in Java, C++, Gitlab, Selinium Browsers, Javascipt, Redhat8, Docker and Python 🕸️ and now focusing on growing my carreer learning new skills and addind values to my workspace and life 🤓.

 <br />